RaheemAbol/Ticket-Breakdown-spring-security-/README.md

 ## Definition of done

-- Submit the completed **SecurityConfiguration.java** and evidence of the three tickets' frontend results.
 - Only that Java source file changes.
 Preserve the supplied services, controllers, repositories, entities and frontend.
 - Keep the provided CSRF, BCrypt and session settings.
 - Keep `anyRequest().denyAll()` last.